 What are the best alternatives to the Audioengine S8?

-You want to ensure that you get the best subwoofer at the best price when you buy a high-end product like a new subwoofer.
+When you buy a high-end item like a new subwoofer, you want to make sure you get the best one at the best price.
 We’ll be discussing four options for the S8 we believe you should consider.

 Klipsch has a long history in the audio market.
 The speaker line has a great reputation for high-end quality.
 Klipsch R-12SW is no different.
 The R-12SW delivers 400 watts and has a 12″ front-facing subwoofer.
 The Klipsch is worth looking at if you want your bass to rumble loudly.